-3.4 Invariant measures and Lyapunov exponents
+3.3 Invariant measures and Lyapunov exponents

-In this subsection, we define invariant measures and the Lyapunov exponents for random dynamical systems generated by elements of $\mathfrak{M}1(\text{Rat})$.
-Also, We show some results on random complex dynamical systems having minimal sets with non-zero Lyapunov exponents.
+In this subsection, we define invariant measures and the Lyapunov exponents for random dynamical systems generated by elements of $\mathfrak{M}1(\operatorname{Rat})$.
+Also, we show some results on random complex dynamical systems having minimal sets with non-zero Lyapunov exponents.